Best Electric Chainsaws & Reviews for 2023

 On top of that, this chainsaw has oiling systems to keep the bar and chain lubricated during the operation.
 It’s a feature that prevents damage to your unit, especially if it’s exposed to frequent usage.
 Plus, the tool-free chain tightening feature makes adjustments easy without tools.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 12. Makita-UC4051A

-Out of all its amazing features, what we liked the most with the Makita UC4051A is its current limiter.
+Out of all its amazing features, what I liked the most with the Makita UC4051A is its current limiter.
 As you know, chainsaws are risky power tools, so buying a tool with features that can prevent motor burnout and overload is a wise decision.

 With a 16-inch bar, this unit can tackle cutting tasks quickly.
 Its chain can even operate up to 2900 FPM.
 Makita also features a chain brake and rubberized handle, which enhances its cutting productivity and comfort.